jimfinnis/jcf12/content/teaching/CS123/examples/inheritcomp/index.md

 At the root of this tree we have the Entity class, which is anything in the game which can move around.
-We can see that each class has a constructor, which takes the object's initial position in the world, and Entity has three members which the subclasses can override to change the behaviour:
+We can see that each class has a constructor, which takes the object's initial position in the world, and Entity has three instance variables which the subclasses can override to change the behaviour:
 * **move** to move the object,
 * **makeNoise** to make some kind of random noise at intervals,